ARM-software/arm-trusted-firmware/docs/firmware-design.rst

     `offset_address`: The offset address at which the corresponding payload data can be found.
 The offset is calculated from the ToC base address.
     `size`: The size of the corresponding payload data in bytes.
     `flags`: Flags associated with this entry.
-Non are yet defined.
+None are yet defined.

 Firmware Image Package creation tool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~